 returns them afterwards.

 This solves all but the most extreme problems (such as a travel-sick dog).
-This is a straightforward way of
+This is a straightforward way of being

-being able to collect dogs and drop them back off at home after the groom.
+able to collect dogs and drop them back off at home after the groom.
 Simple.

 No sitting on people’s drives using their water and electricity.
 No cramped conditions.
 A much better experience

 for dog and groomer alike!
-Lisa has offered this since day one and has managed to pick up lots of customers
+Lisa has offered this since day one and has managed to pick up lots of customers that

-have them collected, groomed and dropped off again.
+collected, groomed and dropped off again.

 On the other hand, don’t worry if you don’t want to offer a pet taxi service.
 There are an

-abundance of dog owners out there that will almost drive to the ends of the earth to ensure their best friend
+abundance of dog owners out there that will almost drive to the ends of the earth to ensure their best friend is

 And if you don’t have transport?